ISHWR/staticwebsitehost_securely/README.md

 🔹 4.
 Create ACM Certificate

-Go to ACM (N. Virginia / us-east-1)
+Go to ACM (N. Virginia / us-east-1).

 Request a public certificate for:

-ishwarbhumbak.com
+ishwarbhumbak.com ✅ (root domain)

-www.ishwarbhumbak.com
+*.ishwarbhumbak.com ✅ (all subdomains, e.g., www, app, etc.)

 Validate with DNS CNAME in Route 53.

-Wait for status = Issued.
+Wait until status = Issued.

+Note: A wildcard certificate (*.ishwarbhumbak.com) does NOT cover the root domain (ishwarbhumbak.com).
+To secure both the root domain and all subdomains, include both ishwarbhumbak.com and *.ishwarbhumbak.com when requesting the certificate.
+Once issued, this single certificate will work for www.ishwarbhumbak.com, other subdomains, and the root domain.

 🔹 5.
 Create CloudFront Distribution